© 2019

 ...

-The day is opened with an apple.
-When I reach the core, I discover that the seed inside it has begun to germinate — it’s growing inside the apple.
-I carefully extract the seed and place it in my palm, examining the pale green shoot.
-I then return to the market, fill my bag with apples from this same stall.
+The day opened with an apple.
+When I reached the core, I discovered that the seed inside it had begun to germinate — it was growing inside the apple.
+I carefully extracted the seed and placed it in my palm, examining the pale green shoot.
+I then return to the market and fill my bag with apples from this same stall.
 Soon I have two dozen paper cups sitting by the window, each containing a germinated seed pressed into the soil.
-They grow rapidly throughout the summer heat and I’m troubled by their pace, like a promise offered too quickly.
-Several months pass and most of the seedlings don’t survive beyond a few weeks.
+They grew rapidly throughout the summer heat, and I was troubled by their pace, like a promise offered too quickly.
+Several months passed and most of the seedlings didn't survive beyond a few weeks.
 Further are lost on the drive from Adelaide to Melbourne.
-All have fallen but two, but they’re with me now, growing through their first winter, by the light of the window.
+All had fallen, but two remained, and they’re with me now, growing through their first winter, by the light of the window.

 — Julia McInerney, August 2018